sten2lu/sten2lu.github.io/_posts/2021-04-10-Focus-Attention.md

 In almost all cases this hinders your progress and sometimes even dooming your endeavour to fail.
 So in short it is of paramount importance to focus your attention on very specific areas to allow the focused effect to help you achieve your goals and execute your plans!

 But now you may say wait!
-What about people who are able to code efficiently while testing for bugs or are able to play the piano (2hands) while holding a conversation.
+What about people who are able to code efficiently while testing for bugs or are able to play the piano (with both hands) while holding a conversation.
 To this I can only refer to my next blog post which is going to be about how to make better use of your attention by focusing it with abstract models and automation.

 ## End Note